-Country music has been around for decades, and it continues to be a popular genre of music.
-We have a list of easy to play country songs on guitar are a great way to learn how to play the instrument.
-The guitar is a versatile instrument, and it can be used to play a wide variety of styles.
-Simple country songs are usually easy to learn, and they can be a great way to get started playing the guitar.
-They often feature simple chord progressions and basic strumming patterns.
-Many of these songs also feature catchy melodies and memorable lyrics.
-Learning to play simple country songs on guitar can be a great way to improve your playing skills and to have fun.
-It can also be a great way to connect with other guitarists who share a love of country music before learning country songs on guitar it’s advisable to know a few of the basic cowboy or sometimes referred to as whiskey chords
+Country music has been a popular genre for many decades and continues to attract a lot of fans.
+If you’re interested in learning how to play guitar, you might want to start with easy to play country guitar songs.
+The guitar is a versatile instrument and can be used to play many different styles of music.
+Simple country songs are often easy to learn and can be a great way to get started playing the guitar.
+They typically feature straightforward chord progressions and basic strumming patterns.
+Additionally, many of these songs have catchy melodies and memorable lyrics.
+Learning to play simple country songs on guitar can be a great way to improve your playing skills, have fun, and connect with other guitarists who share your love of country music.
+Before learning country songs on guitar, it’s advisable to familiarize yourself with some of the basic cowboy chords, also sometimes referred to as whiskey chords.

 1:Waylon Jennings “Lonesome On’ry and Mean”